allenporter/nano-gpt/model_card.md

 #### Preprocessing

-The data was pre-tokenized using the `nano-gpt prepare_dataset` command line tool.
+The model was pre-processed and sharded to make data loading efficient.
+The dataset was pre-tokenized using GPT-2 tokenizer using the `nano-gpt prepare_dataset` command.
+The file is split into manageable chunks.

 #### Training Hyperparameters

 - **Training regime:** See `train_config` in `config.json` for the hyper parameters.

+The main features of the training process are:
+- Learning rate scheduling with warmup
+- Gradient clipping for stable training
+- Model compilation for improved performance where available

 #### Speeds, Sizes, Times